NBISweden/grave/README.md

 **pan-aDNA** is a Nextflow workflow for mapping and genotyping ancient/modern samples against a pangenome graph reference.

-As input it takes paired-end fastq files from one or more samples and an indexed pangenome graph.
+As input it takes an indexed pangenome graph and paired-end FASTQ data (from 1+ samples detailed in a csv samplesheet).

 ## Quick start